dosipod/SrWiki/Contributing-to-SR-WLED.md

 * Keep any git update to a limited topic for ease of testing/rollback.
 * Good communication with team members is very important.
-* Keep the Wiki documentation in good order.
+* Keep the Wiki documentation in good order.'
+* Technical support for a long enough period of time to ensure your code is fully tested, the UI is fine, and supportable by others.
 * Commitment.
 You're really keen on WLED and have a long term commitment to support the community.

 Knowledge required: